Report an accessibility problem

 CAREERS, Community, Diversity, Latina/o, Mental Health, Psychology, Wellness, clinical, counseling, helping

-Students in the MC program, with its strong focus on multicultural counseling across the lifespan, learn to promote the health of individuals, families, groups and organizations in a diverse society.
+In the Master of Counseling program, with its strong focus on counseling across cultures, identity and human development, you learn to promote the health of individuals, families, groups and organizations in a multicultural society.

 Faculty research and clinical foci include: